tobie/specref/README.md

 Generally, manual changes should be limited to the `refs/biblio.json` file.

 If you have commit rights, please don't commit to main directly.
-Commit to a seperate branch (preferably to your fork) and send a pull request.
+Commit to a separate branch (preferably to your fork) and send a pull request.

 All changes are automatically tested using [travis](https://travis-ci.org/tobie/specref/) and automatically deployed within minutes if all tests pass.
 You can check that your changes have been properly deployed on [www.specref.org](http://www.specref.org/), @-mention @tobie in a pull request comment if they haven't.